tkschuler/EarthSHAB/docs/source/index.rst

 EarthSHAB
 =========

-EarthSHAB is an open source software platform for predicting the flight paths of solar balloon on Earth, adapted from MarsSHAB, developed at the University of Arizona.
+EarthSHAB is an open source software platform for predicting the flight paths of solar balloon on Earth, adapted from `MarsSHAB <https://github.com/tkschuler/MarsSHAB>`_, developed at the University of Arizona.
 Altitude profiles for a SHAB flight are generated using heat transfer modeling and dynamic analysis.
 By incorporating weather forecasts from NOAA, complete 3D SHAB trajectories can also be predicted.

 Indices and tables